-Different type of loft conversions/roof extensions:
+Types of loft conversions/roof extensions:

-- Loft Conversions
+General Loft Conversions

 One of the simplest and cheapest ways to convert your loft is by adding a fixed staircase and velux windows.
 When there is ample headspace already there is no need to add a dormer or hip to gable conversion

-This is a popular option for detached or semi-detached properties in Leeds, West Yorkshire.
+This is a popular option for detached or semi-detached properties in Leeds.
 A hip to gable loft conversions essentially extends your property by replacing the sloping roof with a vertical wall, also known as a gable.
 The space will feel more like a regular room rather than the loft space.

-Dormer Loft Conversions – a dormer loft conversion is an extension to the existing roof that projects vertically from the plane of a hipped/sloping roof.
+A dormer loft conversion is an extension to the existing roof that projects vertically from the plane of a hipped/sloping roof.
 A dormer will give you extra headroom, as well as creating additional floor space to make create more usable space.

 It is best to work with the shapes you have and let each room get the full triangular profile where possible.
 Adding a dormer can create extra space and add features to the external roof too.
 Be careful when choosing the material finish outside as sometimes the small dormer side/cheeks will not look good if you try matching the tiles.

-Other options are building up the gable, forming hip dormers and in some situations putting a new roof on.
+Other options are building up the gable, forming hip dormers, and in some situations putting a new roof on.
 Depending on the planning limitation due to the surrounding properties it may well best to put a new roof on, this can be designed around what you really want and surprisingly not much more to the build if you use attic trusses.

 Click our gallery to see our built loft conversion designs in Leeds, Headingly, Holbeck, Pudsey, Morley, Castleford, Pontefract, Wakefield, Horsforth, Wetherby, Seacroft, Rothwell, Harehills, Dewsbury, Tadcaster, Garforth, Swillington and West Yorkshire.